florykhan/customer-churn-dashboard/README.md

 ## 🎯 Project Overview

-The goal of this project is to:
+The goal is to:
 - Build a **reproducible analytics pipeline** from raw Telco churn data to dashboard-ready outputs.
 - **Identify churn patterns** and high-risk customer segments (e.g. by contract type, tenure, services).
 - Quantify **revenue at risk** (MRR from churned or at-risk customers) to support retention decisions.
 - Deliver an **executive-facing Tableau dashboard** with clear KPIs and actionable insights.
+- **Document the workflow** so that raw data → database → queries → exports → dashboard is reproducible and easy to follow.

 The pipeline cleanly separates **ingest (SQL)**, **transform (R)**, and **visualize (Tableau)** for maintainability and reuse.